mrsonne/hubit/examples/wall/README.md

         path: segments[IDX_SEG].layers[:@IDX_LAY].weight
 ```

 Since the segment costs are not in the results data to begin with `hubit` spawns the `segment_cost.py` calculation.
-To calculate the segment cost, the material (`segments[IDX_SEG].layers[:@IDX_LAY].material`) and the weight (`segments[IDX_SEG].layers[:@IDX_LAY].weight`) must be known for each layer in the segment.
-The weights are calculated in `weight.py` and the material is used to look up a price.
-The weight _consumes_ the layer volume calculated in `volume.py`.
-So the original query triggers a cascade of queries and spawns calculations.
-These calculations are put on hold until the necessary data is avalable.
-When the data required for a calculation becomes available it will triggers the calculation which, when complete, will  provide data that may trigger other calculations that are pending.
+To calculate the segment cost, the material and segment weight must be known for each layer in the segment since these attributes are specified in the `consumes` section.
+The segment cost component expects the layer materials and weights to be available at `segments[IDX_SEG].layers[:@IDX_LAY].material` and `segments[IDX_SEG].layers[:@IDX_LAY].weight`,  respectively.

-From the bindings defined in the model `hubit` figures out that the cost calculation in each wall segment is independent and therefore the segment cost calculations that are required for the total cost can be executed asyncronously in separate processes.
-The same goes for the layer weight calculations  and material price lookups.
+The weights are calculated in `weight.py` and the material (part of the input) is used to look up a price in `segment_cost.py`.
+Inspecting `model.yml` shows that the weight compoent _consumes_ the layer volume calculated in `volume.py`.
+So the original query triggers a cascade of new auxiliary queries that each may spawn new calculations.
+The calculations are put on hold until the all required data is available.
+Once this data becomes available the calculation starts and may, after completion, provide data that trigger other pending calculations.
+Since the cost and heat transfer calculatios for each wall segment are independent the event-driven architecture allows `hubit` to execute these calculations for each wall segment in parallel if the multi-processing flag is set to `True`.

 As we have previously seen, the response to the `'heat_transfer_number'` query is